chester-w-xie/FCAC_datasets/README.md

 # Details of the datasets for Few-shot class-incremental audio classification (NSynth-100 & FSC-89)
 👍👍👍🤙🤙🤙

-This repository contains the description of NSynth-100 and Free-sound cilps of 89 classes (FSC-89) , which are proposed in the our under review paper, "Few-shot class-incremental audio classifications" .
+This repository contains the description of NSynth-100 and Free-sound cilps of 89 classes (FSC-89) , which are proposed in the following paper:

+Few-shot Class-incremental Audio Classification Using Adaptively-refined Prototypes.
+INTERSPEECH, 2023.\
+[Wei Xie](https://chester-w-xie.github.io/), [Yanxiong Li](https://scholar.google.com/citations?user=ywDuJjEAAAAJ&hl=en),[Qianhua He](https://scholar.google.com/citations?user=xgI45kMAAAAJ&hl=en), Wenchang Cao and Tuomas Virtanen

 Motivation for constructing the datasets: